apinf/proxy42/design/design.md

 # API Proxy<a id="sec-6"></a>

-This is currently called a domain group in our source, that terminology being adapted from vegur, a reverse proxy that we build upon.
+This was called a domain group in our source, that terminology being adapted from vegur, a reverse proxy that we build upon.
 An API Proxy connects one(or more?)
 API to a set of routing rules, and a set of policies.

 ## Routing Rules<a id="sec-6-1"></a>